 - Craft beer and spirits: Nicknamed “Beervana,” Portland is packed with brewpubs, tasting rooms, and beer bars.
 Book a beer tour for an insider’s perspective, or venture out on your own at clusters of breweries in neighborhoods like the Pearl District or Buckman.
 Don’t skip out on locally made craft spirits, either.
 You can visit a handful of small-batch producers at Southeast Portland’s Distillery Row.

 - Food carts: Knots of eclectic food carts set up in “pods” around town, where you can sample a hodgepodge of delicious eats, from wood-fired pizza to hand-pulled noodles.
 Food carts also offer some of Portland’s best values, with most dishes coming in at USD 10 or less.

 Arts and culture

 Portland’s cultural offerings include gallery-lined neighborhood arts districts, institutions like the Portland Puppet Museum that help “Keep Portland Weird,” and beloved music and theater venues.
 Here are some of the highlights:

 Ready to discover all that Portland has to offer?
-Reserve a room with us, and make Radisson Hotels your home base for adventure.
+Reserve a room with us, and make Radisson Hotels Americas your home base for adventure.